All Episodes

 He's run by Israel.

-For example, I don't know whether you're aware of this, but it's kind of, the, the windows doing funny thing Your garden looks beautiful in the background, James.
+For example, I don't know whether you're aware of this, but it's kind of the windows doing a funny thing.

 Well, it does it, though, actually.